Skip to main content

 let test = makeCloner(resource: <-create R())

-Resources in Arrays and Dictionaries
+Resources in arrays and dictionaries

-Arrays and dictionaries behave differently when they contain resources: It is not allowed to index into an array to read an element at a certain index or assign to it, or index into a dictionary to read a value for a certain key or set a value for the key.
+Arrays and dictionaries behave differently when they contain resources: it is not allowed to index into an array to read an element at a certain index or assign to it, or index into a dictionary to read a value for a certain key or set a value for the key.

 Instead, use a swap statement (<->) or shift statement (<- target <-) to replace the accessed resource with another resource.